kul321/java-simulation-202505ver/CoffeeShop/README.md

 ![Daily Summary](./screenshots/Coffee4.jpg)

-> This project is more than a simulation — it's a miniature tycoon game built inside the Java console.
+> This project is a miniature tycoon game built inside the Java console.
 >
 > By modeling customer behavior, dynamic weather effects, satisfaction-driven demand, and research upgrades,
 > it reflects how real-world business logic can be implemented with object-oriented design and clean logic.